 There is a comic museum dedicated to the colorful world of comics called the Comic Strip Center.
 There are exhibitions, art displays and information and reading rooms at the Comic Center.

 Price: 10 euros for adults and 7 euros for visitors between 12-25 years (Open all year around)

 Location: Rue des Sables/Zandstraat 20 (The nearest railway station is Brussels-Congress)

 Galeries Royales Saint-Hubert

 Saint-Hubert Royal Galleries is ABSOLUTELY stunning.
 It was really hard to believe that this is a shopping complex.
 This this gallery dates back to the 1850’s.
 The interiors of the hall are gorgeous and looks like a grand palace.
-There are clothing stores, confectioners and cafes located inside.
+There are clothing stores, confectioners and chocolate shops and cafes located inside.
 If you would like to capture some beautiful images of the mall interiors, arrive early (before 08:00 am) or after 09:30 pm, when the stores are closing.